colinpcurtis/eggshell/README.md

 and finally run the `make` command to build the program.

 To run the shell, run `./shell` and when you're done either `CTRL-C` or `exit`.

+## Features
+- we can run almost any normal shell command except for fancy stuff like subshells
+- when the previous command has a non-zero exit status the prompt is red